lit/lit-element/docs/_guide/lifecycle.md

 | **Params** | `changedProperties`| `Map`.
 Keys are the names of changed properties; Values are the corresponding previous values. |
 | **Updates?** | No | Property changes inside this method do not trigger an element update. |

 Reflects property values to attributes and calls `render` to render DOM via lit-html.
 Provided here for reference.
 You don't need to override or call this method.
+But if you override it, make sure to call `super.update(changedProperties)` or [render](#render) will never be called.

 ### render {#render}